 Want to know how to watch the Harry Potter movies in chronological order, as well as the Fantastic Beasts prequel series?
 Allow us to steer you in the right direction.

-There are eight Harry Potter films, and two instalments in the Fantastic Beasts to date – the third instalment of that series, called The Secrets of Dumbledore, will be released in April 2022, and is set some time between 1927 and 1945.
+There are eight Harry Potter films, and three instalments in the Fantastic Beasts saga to date – the third instalment of that series, called The Secrets of Dumbledore, is out now to watch on HBO Max, and is set in 1932.

 Warner Bros. is planning to release five Fantastic Beasts saga movies.
 So, assuming The Secrets of Dumbledore performs well at the box office, there’ll be another two instalments after that.
 We know that the series will end with a duel between Albus Dumbledore and former BFF-turned-nemesis Gellert Grindelwald in 1945, but everything in between is currently a mystery.